 The Mach 1 is designed to be thermo-molded, and the shell, liner, footboard, and tongue can be customized through molding as well as punching and grinding.
 Tecnica simplifies the process for ski techs by molding dimples into the shell that reduce surface tension and clearly indicate modification-friendly zones.
 The boot board also has dimples to guide techs in the fitting process.

-The Mach 1 shell’s anatomical shape matched our feet for best-in-class fit straight out of the box — an achievement we’ve rarely experienced.
-The boot closely matched our feet right out of the box even before we molded them, these boots were quite comfortable.
+This boot shell’s anatomical shape matched our feet for a best-in-class fit straight out of the box — an achievement we’ve rarely experienced.
+Even before we molded them, these boots were quite comfortable.

-The boot’s liner was also anatomically shaped for out-of-the-box comfort and secure heel hold both before and after the liners were molded.
+The boot’s liner was also anatomically shaped for out-of-the-box comfort and secure heel hold, which held up both before and after the liners were molded.
 The dual-density microcell liner was easy to fit, and even after 4 months of skiing, it hasn’t packed out.

 Also, the asymmetric shell concentrates thicker, stiffer material in the medial areas of the shell (identified by a shiny versus matte finish) and liner, as well as the cuff, which enhances control and power transfer.

 On snow, the Mach 1 MV was stiff and powerful.
-It was also warm, efficient, and easy-skiing, so we could charge longer with less fatigue.
-The boot was quick edge to edge.
+A warm, efficient, and easy-skiing boot, we felt like we could charge longer with less fatigue.
+The boot was quick edge to edge as well.
 We felt connected, in control, and confident even when we were pushing the limits of our comfort zone.

-According to Tecnica, its T-Drive Technology — that carbon spine that runs from the calf to ankle — gave these boots smooth, progressive, and consistent flex while increasing our ability to steer precisely and powerfully.
+According to Tecnica, its T-Drive Technology — that carbon spine that runs from the calf to ankle — gives these boots smooth, progressive, and consistent flex while increasing your ability to steer precisely and powerfully.

 Tecnica says the T-Drive boots require 15% less forward pressure and 15% less edge angle to make the same turn shape as a traditional boot.
-The roomy toebox helped our feet stay warm.
-So did the Celliant and wool-insulated liner.
+The roomy toebox helped our feet stay warm, as did the Celliant and wool-insulated liner.

 Celliant uses 13 heat-reactive minerals to turn body heat into infrared energy, which it claims penetrates the body’s tissues to increase circulation, oxygen, and blood flow for enhanced performance, thermal regulation, and faster recovery.

-The women’s-specific Mach1 boots (we tested the LV or low volume, which is a narrow fit) are built with a unique upper liner that molds to the shape of the female calf.
-We experienced no pressure points while charging steeps laps or making fast carves.
+The women’s-specific Mach 1 boots (we tested the LV or low volume, which is a narrow fit) are built with a unique upper liner that molds to the shape of the female calf.
+We experienced no pressure points while charging on steep laps or making fast carves.